 15.2 RAN Signaling-based Network Assistance API

 If RAN Signaling-based Network Assistance is supported, the Media Session Handler uses an interface to the RAN Modem (specifically, the UE MAC entity in the modem) to send and receive bit rate recommendation messages.
-The interface to the modem may be based on AT commands.
+The interface to the modem may be based on the AT commands +CGBRRREQ and +CGBRRREP as defined in [15].